Frequently Asked Questions

 What happens when someone sponsors a piece?

-When a piece of original artwork is sponsored, 100% of the proceeds goes to the young artist college savings plan or similar educational savings account.
-Sponsors receive the framed original piece as a thank-you gift and a symbol of their impact.
+When a piece of original artwork is sponsored, 100% of the proceeds go toward the young artist’s college savings plan or a similar educational savings account.
+It’s not a typical transaction but a meaningful way to support a child’s future through their creativity.

 Can I submit artwork my child made at home or somewhere else?